 In addition, you can arrange it so the beneficiary has no ability to give trust assets to creditors.
 The creditors have limited ways to collect debts from the beneficiary, because the money given to the beneficiary is very limited, and will probably be spent before the creditor comes looking for it.

 There are, however, certain debts that must be paid from trust assets, even in a spendthrift trust, including:

 - federal tax liens

-- To a creditor who has procured an enforceable judgment against the beneficiary; the creditor in such cases can collect on the judgment up to ten percent of the trust income until the judgment is paid.)
+- a creditor who has an enforceable judgment from a court against the beneficiary (The creditor can collect up to 10% of the trust income until the judgment is paid.)

 Changes may occur in this area of law.
 The information provided is brought to you as a public service with the help and assistance of volunteer legal editors, and is intended to help you better understand the law in general.
 It is not intended to be legal advice regarding your particular problem or to substitute for the advice of a lawyer.